openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

   install config, which is referred and applied by the installer and the in-cluster operators on the the Azure resources during cluster creation.
 - Tags must be applied at creation time, in an atomic operation.
-It isn't acceptable to create an object and to apply tags post cluster creation.
+It isn't acceptable to create an object and to apply tags post resource creation.

 ### Non-Goals